reginald-chand/post-management-system-backend/README.md

 The Post Management System Backend serves as a foundational backend solution for applications needing robust content management capabilities.

-It includes operations for creating, updating, and deleting posts securely, ensuring data integrity and efficient performance.
+It includes operations for creating, updating, reading, and deleting posts securely, ensuring data integrity and efficient performance.

 ### Why This Project?